-Our address: Dolserau Hall, Dolgellau, Gwynedd LL40 2AG
+Our address is: Dolserau Hall, Dolgellau, Gwynedd LL40 2AG

 The most convenient railway station is at Machynlleth.
-For train times and general rail enquiries visit www.nationalrail.co.uk or call 03457 484950 (from outside the UK call +44 20 7278 5240).
+For train times and route planning by train visit www.nationalrail.co.uk or phone 03457 48 49 50.

 The 16 mile journey from Machynlleth railway station takes approximately 30 minutes.
 Pre-booked taxis cost approx £30 per taxi.
 Details of our current recommended taxi company and rates will be sent to you with your booking.
 The return taxi journey can be arranged on your behalf by the Dolserau Hall Manager.

 From Machynlleth take the X27 bus to Dolgellau.
 The 2 mile journey to Dolserau Hall from Dolgellau can be completed in a taxi.
 Alternatively alight at Dolgellau Little Chef, from where it is a 1 mile walk along a quiet country lane to the hotel.
 For bus times see www.traveline.info